revolist/revogrid-docs/blog/javascript-gantt-chart-dependencies.md

 A cycle means there is no valid order for automatic scheduling.
 The scheduler cannot place each task after the task that depends on it, because the chain loops back to the beginning.

-RevoGantt reports circular dependency chains as dependency diagnostics and rejects new dependency edits that would create a cycle before they change the Gantt store.
+RevoGrid Gantt reports circular dependency chains as dependency diagnostics and rejects new dependency edits that would create a cycle before they change the Gantt store.

 ```ts
 const cycle = schedulerResult.issues.find(